bart747/mysite/content/blog/resilient-ui.md

 The most interesting things happen once your software is in real use.
 That's when you can really see what's working and what to change.

-It brings us to the problem of changing already working thing.
+It brings us to the problem of editing already working thing.
 In the wild.
 It happens all the time.
 Don't think you can predict the future.
-You need to design your things with ease of modification in mind.
+You need to design your software with ease of modification in mind.

 <!--more-->